msushmanorthwest2023/my2-Mundlamuri/README.md

 ---

 # Quotes for life
-> Life is like riding a bicycle.To keep your balance,you must keep moving   ~ *Albert Einstein*
+> "Life is like riding a bicycle.To keep your balance,you must keep moving"   ~ *Albert Einstein*

->
-> Everything is theoretically impossible,until it is done   ~ *Robert A, Heinlein*
+> "Everything is theoretically impossible,until it is done"   ~ *Robert A, Heinlein*

 ---
 # Code Fencing